Wednesday, May 11, 2022

 Elmo was very excited to see just how far the waves could go.
 You see, he had this idea about using Hertzian waves for signaling and connecting people over long distances.
 Nobody else in Italy, Germany, or England cared a whit about communicating with wireless but it’s all Elmo focused on.
 We called it “the distance game”.
 We started at about 10 feet and went from there.
 Alfonso and Mignani were all in with our game.
 They thought it was fun, too.
 So, every week for a year we’d set up a new test to make a new distance record.
 Sometimes it wouldn’t work so Elmo would mess around with his equipment and try something new.
 We tried putting the antennas up higher and that helped a lot.
 We tried vertical wires, horizontal wires, longer wires, and shorter wires to see what effect they would have.
 Vertical and longer were better.
 Then we hit the wall again and Elmo tried connecting a ground rod to the receiving and transmitting apparatus and that helped a lot, too.

-Finally, after a lot of trial and error, we set up the receiving apparatus in the field about a half a mile away, and Elmo’s brother, Alfonso, was able to detect our signal.
+Finally, after a lot of trial and error, we set up the receiving apparatus in the field about half a mile away, and Elmo’s brother, Alfonso, was able to detect our signal.
 Rossa and Righi congratulated Elmo on reaching “the limit”.
 You see, the famous English scientist, Oliver Lodge, had told Righi that one-half mile was the maximum distance the waves could travel and that’s what Rossa believed, too.
 But Elmo and I were playing the distance game and decided to push on until we couldn’t detect a signal anymore.
 Elmo didn’t care about what the scientists said.
 In his imagination, he was connecting the world and his messages could travel everywhere.

 Eventually, he got it working over a mile.
 Way beyond what anyone thought he could do.
 That’s when he showed me how big he was thinking.
 He went to his dad with a bunch of ideas about how wireless could change the world.
 All he needed was more power, bigger antennas, and better equipment.
 In other words, a lot of money.
 His dad was impressed enough to introduce Elmo to some of Italy’s most important government and business figures, hoping to get him some backing.
 Elmo offered his inventions to the Italian navy, too.
 But, nobody in Italy was willing to back him.
 He got pretty discouraged.
 That’s when his mom suggested that maybe the Jameson’s could help him.